 U.S. Vintage Grand Prix of Watkins Glen 2016 Photos:

 Coverage by Kevin Cunningham

 Kevin comes to us from Seahamm Photography, his creation of the most detailed oriented photos out there.
-Kevin's unique style, creativity and dedication will bring another level of photography to our team and contribute to our outstanding coverage staff.
+Kevin's unique style, creativity and dedication brings another level of photography to our team and contribution to our outstanding coverage staff.